jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 ***

-In this code section we chose to build links using a parameter `f` which is an array.
-This allow the use of multiple facets or the use of multiple values for the same facet.
-Please see further section for more information.
+In this code example, the links were built using the parameter `f`, which indicates an array.
+This allow using multiple facets - or multiple values for a single facet.
+See below for more.

-## Apply filter
+## Applying filters

-Applying filter is kind of straight forward: we need to get facet value from the URL and add a `filter()` call to the `oss_search` object, just like we did in the [Using pagination to navigate through results](Using-pagination-to-navigate-through-results) page.
+Applying filters is straightforward: we need to get facetq valueq from the URL and add a `filter()` call to the `oss_search` object, just like we did in the [Using pagination to navigate through results](Using-pagination-to-navigate-through-results) page.

-For example:
+Here is an example:

 ```php
 require_once(dirname(__FILE__).'/oss_api.class.php');